Taiwan president pays last respects to Singapore's Lee, China shrugs off

 Singapore maintains a close, informal relationship with Taiwan and the two countries signed a free trade pact in 2013.

-Taiwan is not recognised internationally by most nations due to Chinese pressure, though China does not object to purely economic exchanges.
+Taiwan is not recognized internationally by most nations due to Chinese pressure, though China does not object to purely economic exchanges.

 Lee operated as an intermediary between China and Taiwan, helping to achieve the first direct talks between the two in 1993.